January 9 ~ Give Yourself Votes for Women!

-Catt became a successful public lecturer and sought to secure a woman’s equality and right to vote.
+Catt became a successful public lecturer and sought to secure women’s equality and right to vote.
 "Woman suffrage," she said, "is a long story of hard work and heartache, crowned by victory."
-In 1900, she succeeded Susan B. Anthony as president of the National American Woman Suffrage Association (NAWSA).
+In 1900, she succeeded Susan B. Anthony as the third president of the National American Woman Suffrage Association (NAWSA).

 Featured on the cover of Time magazine in 1926, Catt was a long-time friend of Eleanor Roosevelt and skillful political strategist who celebrated world peace activism and helped establish the League of Nations and the United Nations.